AUDIY/FIREEEE/README.md

 🔥**FIREEEE**🔥 aims to support both inferred and vendor-specific RAM/ROM implementations.
-Using CERN-OHL-W v2 would require modified design sources to be released under the same license when redistributed.
+Using CERN-OHL-W v2 would require modified design sources to be released under the same license when the design is redistributed.

 To allow more flexible integration with different FPGA toolchains, this project adopts the more permissive CERN-OHL-P v2.